bcnzer/liftcodeplay/content/2020/10/25/index.md

 I showed the interview panel my manual.
 They were impressed and asked if they could show it to the VP of Software Engineering.

-In a few days I had an interview and was later offered a position as a junior software developer!
+I had a second interview with the VP of Software Engineering and was offered a position as a junior software developer.

-I actually chickened out, accepted the junior position and then a few months later (once my manager saw I was bored) got my second chance at the role.
+I actually chickened out.
+I didn't feel I could do it.
+I accepted the junior position and a few months later I grew bored.
+My manager saw this offered to speak with the VP of Software Engineer.
+She did, got my second chance at the role and this time I took it!

 # Years later

-I made an effort to archive what I had left.
+I made an effort to archive what I had left of my project.
 I made a copy of:
 * the software.
-I even made an installation program!
+Turns out I had even made an installation program
 * the surviving PDF of the presentation
 * some pictures I could find of the hardware